Gaussian Pre-Activations in Neural Networks: Myth or Reality?

-In the limiting case $\theta \rightarrow \infty$, we initialize the weights at $\pm 1$, which corresponds to binary ``weight quantization'', used in the field of neural networks compression \citep{pouransari2020least}, and we use a linear activation function, commonly used in theoretical analyses of neural networks \citep{arora2019implicit}.
-In the limiting case $\theta \rightarrow 2$, we recover weights with Gaussian tails, with a $\tanh$-like activation function.
+In the limiting case $\theta \rightarrow \infty$, we initialize the weights at $\pm 1$, which corresponds to binary ``weight quantization'', used in neural networks compression \citep{pouransari2020least}, and we use a linear activation function, commonly used in theoretical analyses of neural networks \citep{arora2019implicit}.
+In the limiting case $\theta \rightarrow 2$, we recover weights with Gaussian tails, with a $\tanh$-like or $\mathrm{sigmoid}$-like activation function.